 Qualified professionals will clearly explain what they charge for their services and how those expenses are calculated.
 For example, you’ll want to know if they earn their money via:

-- A retainer fee: varies widely based on your net worth.
+- A retainer fee: This varies widely based on your net worth.

 3. How often will we meet, and by what channels?

-Open lines of communication with a financial advisor can help keep you on track toward your goals.
+Open lines of communication with a financial professional can help keep you on track toward your goals.
 Regular communication can take different forms:

-- In person: You will want to meet face-to-face at least once a year.
+- In person: Meeting face-to-face at least once a year is a good practice.
 Annual meetings are the time for deep conversations about your goals, your progress, and any changes that need to be made to your financial plan.

-- On the phone: Many financial advisors offer a quarterly phone call to keep you abreast of changes in the markets and how they might affect you.
+- On the phone: Many financial professionals offer a quarterly phone call to keep you abreast of changes in the market and how they might affect you.

-4. What’s your process for managing my portfolio?
+4. What would be your process for managing my portfolio?

 Your financial professional should describe the process they use to review your financial information and determine whether any changes or updates are needed.
-For example, an advisor who manages your investment portfolio might describe how often and when they rebalance, or buy or sell assets, to maintain the mix of investments that best meets your needs.
+For example, a financial professional who manages your investment portfolio might describe how often and when they rebalance, or buy or sell assets, to maintain the mix of investments that best meets your needs.
 Spouses should attend review meetings together so that everyone is on the same page.